Birmingham Brain and Spinal Cord Injury Lawyer

 Frequently Asked Questions

-Contusions and concussions share common causes in that both injuries are TBIs that usually involving some kind of impact with a person’s head.
+Contusions and concussions share common causes as both are TBIs typically resulting from head impacts.
 A contusion is a bruise in the brain that is often localized.
 A concussion is more widespread, involving a generalized lesion.
-While a person may experience a contusion without a concussion or vice versa, many serious TBIs typically involve a victim experiencing both.
+Although a person can have a contusion without a concussion or vice versa, serious TBIs often entail both injuries.

 Spinal shock involves the loss of reflexes or motor and sensory function below the level of a spinal cord injury.
-In most cases, spinal shock occurs suddenly or within a few hours but it does not necessarily result in medical condition of shock.
-Some reflexes may return during spinal shock, and some victims may not even realize they are in a state of spinal shock.
+Spinal shock usually occurs suddenly or within hours, but it doesn’t necessarily lead to a medical shock condition.
+During spinal shock, certain reflexes may reappear, and some victims may not even recognize their state of spinal shock.

-TBIs are caused by external force to a person’s head, while acquired brain injuries are the result of other types of damage that occurred after birth.
+External force to a person’s head leads to TBIs, whereas acquired brain injuries result from other types of post-birth damage.
 Whereas TBIs include the frequent reasons listed above, some of the common causes of acquired brain injury include strokes, near drownings, tumors, heart attacks, and other medical conditions affecting the brain.

 Brain and Spinal Cord Injury Statistics

-Contact a Birmingham Brain and Spinal Cord Injuries Attorney Today
+Contact a Birmingham Brain and Spinal Cord Injuries Lawyer Today

 For more than two decades, Farris, Riley & Pitt, LLP has been fighting to protect the rights of people with catastrophic injuries such as TBIs and SCIs.
 Our lawyers work to provide as many solutions as possible.